Vaping pertains to inhaling water vapor through an electronic cigarette or vape pen.

 - Wobbly or loose teeth

 - Tenderness, swelling, and redness of the gums

 - Tooth loss

 - Gum recession

-In case you have some queries or concerns about how electronic cigarettes can certainly affect teeth, gums, and mouth, it is wise to consult a dentist at once.
-Keep in mind that a highly trusted dental professional will be a great partner in terms of making a well-informed decision that concerns oral health.
+In case you have queries or concerns about how electronic cigarettes can affect the teeth, gums, and mouth, it is wise to consult a dentist at once.
+Keep in mind that a highly trusted dental professional will be a great partner in helping you make a well-informed decision regarding your oral health.